 The Role of Watershed Characteristics and Conditions

 Watershed conditions such as soil moisture, topography and ground cover determine how a given watershed responds to changing precipitation inputs.
 It is important to differentiate between watersheds that are vulnerable to flash floods and those that are not.
 Watersheds that are conducive to flash flood events due to steep slopes and stream channels that rapidly concentrate flow are exhibiting increases in flooding as climate warms and heavy downpours become more prevalent.
 Flood vulnerability in watersheds that are less conducive to flash floods is dependent on precursor conditions such as soil moisture, snow pack and ground cover.
-Trends in flood magnitude differ by region with generally increasing trends in the Northeast and Midwest and decreasing trends in the southwest (see Figure 3.5).3 Note that that significant variation in flood trends occurs within regions based on differing watershed characteristics and differing local precipitation patterns.
+Trends in flood magnitude differ by region with generally increasing trends in the Northeast and Midwest and decreasing trends in the southwest.3 Significant variation in flood trends occurs within regions based on differing watershed characteristics and differing local precipitation patterns.